-An Entity sub-type instance, a resource instance, MAY be associated with one or more Mixin instances.
+An Entity sub-type instance, also referred to as a resource instance, MAY be associated with one or more Mixin instances.

-An Entity sub-type instance MUST expose its identifying Kind instance and any associated Mixin instances together with the attributes and Actions defined by them.
+An Entity sub-type instance MUST expose its identifying Kind instance and any associated Mixin instances together with the Attributes and Actions defined by them.